-Putting up the highest score that we have seen from a stick vacuum to date, the Dyson V10 ousted the Shark IONFlex from the top position to claim the title of Best Overall Stick Vacuum.
-The V10 does a fantastic job of cleaning up messes on both hard floors, low-pile carpet, and — most impressive — medium-pile, fluffy carpet.
-It has unmatched suction power, is exceptionally easy to use and provides an awesome, convenient solution for cleaning up messes around your home.
+Finishing with excellent scores across the board, the Dyson Cyclone V10 Absolute easily sailed to the top of our test group.
+This vacuum does a fantastic job of cleaning up messes on both hard floors, low-pile carpet, and — most impressive — medium-pile, fluffy carpet.
+It has unmatched suction power, is exceptionally easy to use, and provides an awesome, convenient solution for cleaning up messes around your home.
 Unfortunately, the V10 matches its supreme performance with a supremely high price tag that will be out of most people's budget for a non-traditional vacuum, and it's also a bit on the noisy side.
 We offer more reviews about other vacuum types.Editor's Note: The Dyson V10 review was updated on January 11, 2022, with information designed to hep you make a buying decision.

 Dyson V10 Absolute Review